tmpoe/soa-nft-marketplace/README.md

 To interact with them either use the server (preferred way) or use the scripts in ./scripts (might be severly outdated)

+For new nft cat attribute contracts do not forget to have chainlink subscription!

 ### Online prod

 ```